On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games

 Below, we provide an intuitive overview of these notions in the context of EFCE, which bears similarity to~\cite[Definition 3.2]{DBLP:conf/sigecom/ZhangFCS22}, and present a summary of the corresponding notions for other concepts in~\Cref{fig:deviatehonest}.
-A key difference with~\cite[Definition 3.2]{DBLP:conf/sigecom/ZhangFCS22} is that we define honest and deviation histories only for the leaves of the game tree, which allows us to extend the notion across different solution concepts.
+A key difference is that we define honest and deviation histories only for the leaves which allows us to extend the notion across different solution concepts.

 In \EFCE, to compute expected average payoffs when all players follow the recommendation, it suffices to consider the honest histories $\hist{v}=(\histP{v}{1},\ldots,\histP{v}{n})$ for each leaf $v$, where $\histP{v}{i}$ is the history that player $i$ must follow to reach $v$.
 To evaluate incentive constraints, it suffices to consider \emph{deviation histories}, which represent how a player~$i$ might deviate at an information set~$I$ after being recommended to play action~$a$.
 These histories, denoted by~$\replaceH{I}{a}{v}$, are constructed as follows: